FredrikBakken/pac4j-examples/README.md

-# Spark Java with pac4j Security
+# Spark Java with pac4j Kerberos Authentication
-A repository for performing sandbox testing of the pac4j security framework for Java.

 ## Requirements
 The project requires that [Docker](https://www.docker.com/) is installed and it is also *recommended* to have [Postman](https://www.postman.com/) installed.